-- Incidents of domestic violence resulting in physical or emotional harm to the child, applicant, or participant.
+- Incidents of domestic violence resulting in physical or emotional harm to the child, applicant, or Temporary Assistance (TA) participant.
 Types of Evidence:

 - Court, medical, criminal, child protective services, social services, psychological, or law enforcement records.
-These records or statements should indicate that the noncustodial parent may inflict physical or emotional harm on the child, applicant, or participant as a result of cooperation
+These records or statements should indicate that the noncustodial parent may inflict physical or emotional harm on the child, applicant, or TA participant as a result of cooperation.

-- Medical records including the emotional health history and present emotional health of the child, applicant, or participant.
-These may be in the form of a written diagnosis or prognosis from a mental health professional indicating the emotional health of the child, applicant, or participant.
-These records should indicate that emotional harm to the child, applicant, or participant would result from cooperating
+- Medical records including the emotional health history and present emotional health of the child, applicant, or TA participant.
+These may be in the form of a written diagnosis or prognosis from a mental health professional indicating the emotional health of the child, applicant, or TA participant.
+These records should indicate that emotional harm to the child, applicant, or TA participant would result from cooperating.

-- Medical and court records indicating that the noncustodial parent caused physical or emotional harm to the applicant or participant as a result of domestic violence.
-When documentation is unavailable, accept statements of the child, applicant, or participant.
-The applicant or participant is responsible for providing enough information to establish good cause and explain why no evidence is available.
+- Medical and court records indicating that the noncustodial parent caused physical or emotional harm to the applicant or TA participant as a result of domestic violence.
+When documentation is unavailable, accept statements of the child, applicant, or TA participant.
 Make efforts to corroborate the statements by someone familiar with the situation.

 - A child is conceived as a result of forcible rape or incest.
 Types of Evidence:

 - Medical or law enforcement records indicating that the child was conceived as a result of forcible rape or incest.
 These records may include a written statement from the applicant or TA participant if formal documentation is not available.

 - Court documents or other records to indicate that legal adoption proceedings are pending.
 These records may include written statements from staff of a public/private adoption agency.

 - Counseling regarding relinquishment.
 Types of Evidence: